 Laparoscopic Ovarian Drilling (LOD)

 IVF (in-vitro fertilization) is a popular fertility treatment for women with PCOS.
 During IVF, a woman’s eggs are harvested from her body and fertilized.
 After successful fertilization, the fertilized egg, or embryo, can be transferred to the woman’s uterus.
 Patients then await the results of positive implantation.
-The success rate of IVF treatments on patients with PCOS is around 75% (13).
+The success rate of IVF treatments on patients with PCOS is around 75%.13Is IVF a real solution for infertility caused by PCOS – Polycystic Ovary Syndrome?

 Natural PCOS Fertility Treatments

-Studies show that Omega-3 fatty acids reduce women’s resistance to insulin, decrease their testosterone concentrations, and increase their chances of conception (15).
+Studies show that Omega-3 fatty acids reduce women’s resistance to insulin, decrease their testosterone concentrations, and increase their chances of conception.15Yang, K., Zeng, L., Bao, T., & Ge, J. (2018).Effectiveness of omega-3 fatty acid for polycystic ovary syndrome: a systematic review and meta-analysis.
+Reproductive Biology and Endocrinology, 16(1), 27.

 Women with PCOS could also benefit from taking a daily dose of magnesium.
 Magnesium consumption is proven to lower blood pressure while increasing insulin resistance.

-Folate is yet another supplement that is proven to increase a person’s insulin resistance while decreasing their cholesterol levels.
+Folate is yet another supplement that is proven to decrease a person’s insulin resistance, decreasing their cholesterol levels.

 Inositol is yet another over-the-counter supplement that may help you improve your insulin resistance.

 Generally speaking, women can benefit from knowing their most fertile days.
-Using an ovulation calculator, like this one from the Office of Women’s Health, track your most fertile days.
+Using an ovulation calculator, track your most fertile days.
 There are usually six days during your menstrual period when you can get pregnant.

 All women should talk with their healthcare providers before considering pregnancy.
 Healthcare professionals are the only individuals that are qualified to assess a woman’s fertility issues.
 If you suffer from irregular periods or have tried and failed to get pregnant over 12 months, there’s a possibility that you are suffering from PCOS.
 You may want to speak with a fertility expert to determine your best course of action.
 Of course, you can’t go wrong by making positive, healthy changes to your lifestyle.